A peek at BigCommerce Holdings Inc. (BIGC): Who has invested in It?

 The top institutional shareholder in the company is General Catalyst Group Management, LLC with over 8.25 million shares valued at $529.46 million.
 The investor’s holdings represent 12.04% of the BIGC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Revolution Growth Management Company, Inc. with 5.67 million shares valued at $363.65 million to account for 8.27% of the shares outstanding.
 The other top investors are Matrix Capital Management which holds 3.4 million shares representing 4.97% and valued at over $218.35 million, while Goldman Sachs Group, Inc. holds 2.03% of the shares totaling 1.39 million with a market value of $89.44 million.

-BigCommerce Holdings Inc. (NASDAQ: BIGC) is -12.35% lower on its value in year-to-date trading and has touched a low of $51.15 and a high of $162.50 in the current 52-week trading range.
+BigCommerce Holdings Inc. (NASDAQ: BIGC) is -14.67% lower on its value in year-to-date trading and has touched a low of $51.15 and a high of $162.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The BIGC stock was last observed hovering at around $59.36 in the last trading session, with the day’s loss setting it -3.13% off its average median price target of $75.00 for the next 12 months.
-It is also 40.81% off the consensus price target high of $95.00 offered by 15 analysts, but current levels are -2.24% lower than the price target low of $55.00 for the same period.
+The BIGC stock was last observed hovering at around $55.71 in the last trading session, with the day’s loss setting it -0.97% off its average median price target of $75.00 for the next 12 months.
+It is also 42.38% off the consensus price target high of $95.00 offered by 15 analysts, but current levels are 0.47% higher than the price target low of $55.00 for the same period.

 BigCommerce Holdings Inc. (BIGC) Analyst Forecasts